viktorvan/viktorvan.github.io/_posts/2019-09-05-migrating-activelogin.identity-to-property-based-tests-4.markdown

 # "Hard to test properties"

-The final group of tests I will discuss in this series of blog posts is tests where we would like to repeat the logic from the production code in the test just to know what is the expected result.
-For example since the first 8 digits (or 6 in the 10-digit version) of the swedish personal identity number corresponds to your date of birth[^1] the Active.Identity library provides a helper function to get a person's age given an identity number.
+The final group of tests I will discuss in this series of blog posts is tests where we would like to repeat the logic from the production code in the test just to figure out what the expected result should be.
+For example, since the first 8 digits (or 6 in the 10-digit version) of the swedish personal identity number corresponds to your date of birth (most of the time[^1]) the Active.Identity library provides a helper function to get a person's age given an identity number.
+Let's write a test for that function.

 ## Getting a persons age from a pin